wso2-incubator/unitree-go2-realtime-agent/README.md

 ## Usage

 1. Copy `.env.example` to `.env` and fill in your OpenAI API key.
-2. Edit `config.py` to set your agent's persona, event, and tool configuration.
+2. Edit `agent_config.py` to set your agent's persona, event, and tool configuration.
 3. Run the Conference Service in `tools/` (Run `python conference_service.py` for WSO2Con mock example).
-4. Setup the Unitree Go2 SDK Server (Optional - Refer to instructions below)
+4. Setup the Unitree Go2 Control Service (Optional - Refer to instructions below)
 5. Run the app:

 ```bash